 Selected Fellows will have the opportunities to work under leading curatorial professionals, and to participate in curatorial work and research for a period of four to twelve months.
-The Fellowship fund will cover international round-trip airfare, accommodation and living expenses during the attachment period.
+The Fellowship fund will cover international round-trip airfare, accommodation and living expense during the Fellowship period.
 However, the Programme does not fund course study and priority will be given to applicants who have limited exchange experiences.

 - To promote worldwide professional exchange in the museum field and art history study for the development of traditional Chinese art; and

 - To contribute to the personal professional development of curators, museum professionals and academics through research, training and collaborative projects at overseas museums and art institutions.